Gearbox-protocol/dev-docs/pages/integrations-v3/tutorial.md

 Let's consider a step-by-step process of writing a wrapper function, keeping in mind abstract adapter's helper functions.

 **Step 1**.
-Call the wrapped function of the target contract with passed calldata
+Call the wrapped function of the target contract with passed calldata.

 ```solidity
 function deposit(uint256 assets, address receiver) external override {